MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw3-laymentportal.md

 ---
 title: "Layment Portal"
 description: "There is something else they want to quickly test -- a portal where the employees enter their hours.
 They're worried that Layton may have also tricked the system somehow, and recieved more pay than they had wanted to give out.
-Automation for this company is a bane.. 'nc chals.secedu.site 5005'.
-Who might have access to this employee portal?"
+Automation for this company is a bane..\n\n`nc chals.secedu.site 5005`\nHint: Who might have access to this employee portal?"
 pubDate: 2024-10-01
 ctf: "SecEdu CTF 2024"
 category: "misc"